Four taken to hospital after house fire

 Mochdre house fire: Four taken to hospital after blaze

-Three children and one adult were taken to hospital after a fire destroyed a house in Conwy county.
+Three children and one adult were taken to hospital after a fire gutted a house in Conwy county.

 North Wales Fire and Rescue Service said four people were taken to hospital after a blaze caused "100% damage" to a house in Beechmere Rise, Mochdre, just after 07:30 BST.